Essential Training for Mount Aspiring

 For ascents from the New Year, most of the route is on exposed rock.
 It is useful to have some recent experience scrambling and climbing on moderate rock to be comfortable with exposed sections.

 For our guests based in the greater Sydney region we team up with our friends at the Blue Mountains Climbing School.
-They have designed a bespoke Mount Aspiring and NZ Alpine Ascents Preparation Courses covering useful movement and roping skills.
+They have designed a bespoke Training for Mount Aspiring and New Zealand Alpine Ascents Preparation Courses covering useful movement and roping skills.
 For those without any rock climbing experience, this can be particularly useful for a mid to late season ascents.

 Objectives for this include include a guided climb of ‘Sweet Dreams’, which is a grade 16 climb near Katoomba.
 Whilst this is technically much harder than Aspiring, it is exposes and introduces many of the roping techniques that will be applied on Mount Aspiring.